Error message

 1. Be authentic!
 They are there to see you!
 Participants can easily assess if the presenter is reading from a script or is too rigid.

 2. Speak with passion, and the rest will come with ease.
-Your audience wants to be as excited for the topic as you are!
+Your audience wants to be as excited about the topic as you are!
 You agreed to provide your expertise.
 Is your area of expertise not also your passion?

 3. Move around if you can.
 This will help with nervousness and prevent stiffness during your presentation.